shugy0/max-vrchat-fps/README.md

 The world in the background of the screenshots is [Moment by Alia-](https://vrchat.com/home/world/wrld_f3e56230-2bd9-4688-86eb-e24fa3e4c595).

-DISCLAIMER: The information in this guide is provided for educational purposes only.
-The author and publisher are not responsible for any damage that may result from following the information in this guide.
-Use the information in this guide at your own risk.
+DISCLAIMER: This guide is an independent publication and has not been authorized, sponsored, or otherwise approved by any of the companies or entities mentioned within.
+References to any specific game, software, hardware, or company are for informational purposes only and do not imply endorsement or affiliation.
+The information outlined in this guide is based on personal experience and research and should be applied at your own discretion.
+The authors and publisher of this guide are not responsible for any outcomes that may arise from the application of the information provided.

 LICENSE: https://creativecommons.org/licenses/by/4.0/